Dauzy/Devops_challenge/README.md

 # DevOps Coding Challenge

-We need to build a create a Web Server Infrastructure.
+We need to create a Web Server Infrastructure.
 The infrastructure must have a vpc, two subnets, one prublic subnet and the other private subnet, a load balancer which is publicly available on the internet and the internet gateway.

 ![Alt text](images/infra.png?raw=true "Title")